kubernetes/community/contributors/design-proposals/propagation.md

 * Node conformance suite will check that mount propagation in /var/lib/kubelet works.
-* During alpha, all the behavior above must be explicitly enabled by `kubelet --experimental-enable-mount-propagation`
+* During alpha, all the behavior above must be explicitly enabled by `kubelet --feature-gates=MountPropagation=true`
-  It will be used only for testing of volume plugins in e2e tests and it will be marked as deprecated from the beginning.
+  It will be used only for testing of volume plugins in e2e tests and Mount propagation may be redesigned or even removed in any future release.
-  Developers / testers can enable it in their clusters manually.
-  Mount propagation may be redesigned or even removed in any future release.
-* The default mount propagation will be `rslave`, which is different to current `private`.
+  * When the feature is enabled the default mount propagation will be `rslave`, which is different to current `private`.
 Extensive testing is needed!

 ## Extra Concerns